 There is a law all about cookies?
 There is.
 You can read more about it on the ICO website if you are inclined.
-It’s very boring, so if you are an insomniac do head over there.
+It’s very lengthy (and boring!), so if you are an insomniac do head over there.
 They also have details of the rules for something called GDPR or “General Data Protection Regulations”.
-They are lengthy ( and boring!)

 The short version of it is that we need to tell you about our cookies and about how we use your data.
 In the mean-time here is some information about your privacy on my website and in my business about my website’s cookie use and how you can opt out.